Stephen Mills' World Premiere for Ballet Austin Focuses on Acts of Courage

-Ballet Austin artistic director Stephen Mills is not known for shying away from heavy themes; last year BA presented his Light / The Holocaust & Humanity Project, and April 6-8 the company presents the world premiere of Exit Wounds.
+Ballet Austin artistic director Stephen Mills is not known for shying away from heavy themes; his Light / The Holocaust & Humanity Project has been performed by companies around the country since its inception in 2005, and April 6-8 Ballet Austin presents the world premiere of Exit Wounds.
 Exit Wounds is about acts of courage big and small, broken down into three chapters, all deeply personal to Mills.

 We touched base with Mills about the inspiration behind this monumental work and how to stay upbeat when working with dark subject matter.